kyouka5/javafx-tictactoe-week-12/README.md

-# TODO: a title for your project
+# TicTacToe

-TODO: a detailed description of your project (must contain at least the original description of the assignment)
+A quite simple implementation of the original 3x3 TicTacToe in JavaFX.